tarantool/doc/doc/dev_guide/internals/box_protocol.rst

 The client makes stream transactions by sending, in order:

-1. IPROTO_BEGIN with an optional transaction timeout in the IPROTO_TIMEOUT field of the request body
+1. IPROTO_BEGIN with an optional transaction timeout in the IPROTO_TIMEOUT field of the request body.
-2. the transaction data-change and query requests
+2. The transaction data-change and query requests.
-3. IPROTO_COMMIT or IPROTO_ROLLBACK
+3. IPROTO_COMMIT or IPROTO_ROLLBACK.

 All these requests must contain the same IPROTO_STREAM_ID value.